NathanGillispie/Courses-Spring2022/Soc/README.md

 How does globalization and capitalism affect women?
 Shiva, Vandana.
 2016. *Stolen Harvest: The Hijacking of the Global Food Supply. *Lexington, KY: University Press of Kentucky. pp. 58-127.
 Week 14
 Apr.
 18 -- Apr.
 22
-**So****lutions**     Putnam, Robert.
+**Solutions**     Putnam, Robert.
 2020.
 "Chapter 1.
 What's Past is Prologue" and "Chapter 9: Drift and Mastery" in *The Upswing: How America Came Together a Century Ago and How We Can Do It Again*.
 New York: Simon and Schuster.
 Boyte, Harry C. 2008.
 "Citizen Professionals" Pp. 143-157 in *The Citizen Solution*.
 Minnesota Historical Society Press.

 Week 15